AnoExpected/ToDo_App-React_Native/README.md

 5. Creating a pull request from their branch to the original repository, describing the changes made and the purpose.
 6. Discussing and reviewing the changes with other contributors.
 7. Making further modifications based on feedback received.
-8. Once the changes are reviewed and approved, they will
+8. Once the changes are reviewed and approved, they will.